Creativity is how we reinvent ourselves and protect our livelihoods from becoming automated.

 Curiosity ignites our desire to explore.
 Imagination allows us to see the possibilities ahead of us.
 And play is what builds our creativity in finding our way there.
-Play is how we try ideas on for size, how we test and experiment with what might be.
-How we make connections between ideas, people and things.
+Play is how we try ideas on for size, test and experiment with what might be, and make connections between ideas, people and things.
 Play is how we learn.

-Play has an exponential impact in our early years.
+Play has an exponential impact on our early years.
 This is when our brains are like superconductors.
-Play helps us forge exponentially greater numbers of connections.
+Play helps us forge exponentially more significant numbers of connections.
 And shape our brains faster than any other activity we could be doing.
 And play continues to have this effect on us, no matter what age.

-The beauty of creativity is that it is a driving force both for positive change and for adapting to change.
-When a creative act happens, the world is not the same as it was before.
+The beauty of creativity is that it is a driving force for positive change and adapting to change.
+When a creative act happens, the world is not the same as before.
 Creativity creates change.
 These three elements:

 Combining these three elements creates a powerful dynamic.
 Something that machine learning or automation cannot mimic.